-- Personal protection devices for the worker performing the task; - That all the blood must be cleaned thoroughly before applying the disinfectant; - That the disposal of the infectious waste is in accordance with federal, state, or local regulations; and - That the surface is left wet with the disinfectant for 30 seconds for HIV-1 and 10 minutes for HBV.
+- Workers performing the task must employ personal protective equipment; - Infections waste must be disposed in accordance with federal, state, or local regulations; and - The contaminated surface must be left in contact with the disinfectant for at least 10 minutes.

-The directions should be observed in conjunction with the procedure outlined in section 4.1.1 of this document.
-Questions and guidance in selecting an appropriate disinfectant for the situation at-hand should be directed to the BBP Program Administrator.
+Questions and guidance in selecting an appropriate disinfectant for the situation athand should be directed to the BBP Program Administrator.